TomH0011/GPTWithCharformer/README.md

-# GPT with Charformer Tokenization
+# GPT with Charformer Tokenisation

-This project is a demonstration of a GPT-style language model that uses **Charformer** for subword tokenization.
+This project is a demonstration of a GPT-style language model that uses **Charformer** for subword tokenisation.
 Instead of a static vocabulary (like WordPiece or BPE), it learns to group characters into meaningful tokens directly from the data.

-The model is a decoder-only Transformer designed for text generation.
+As well as this it has the option for a simpler transofrmer for character level encoding

 ## How It Works

-1.  **Tokenization (Charformer):** The input text is processed by Gradient-based Subword Tokenization (GBST) blocks.
+1.  **Tokenisation (Charformer):** The input text is processed by Gradient-based Subword Tokenisation (GBST) blocks.
 These blocks downsample the character sequence, effectively "learning" to group characters into subword units.
 2.  **Language Modeling:** The sequence of learned tokens is then fed into a standard Transformer Decoder architecture.
 Using causal self-attention, the model learns to predict the next token in a sequence.
 3.  **Generation:** After training, the model can generate new text by starting with a prompt and iteratively predicting the next token.